xlladdins/xll/docs/Excel4MacrosQ-S.md

     > normal rules for expanding arrays.
 See the third example
     > following.

->
+> &nbsp;

-Values    is the value or set of values to which you want to assign the cell or cells in reference.
+Values&nbsp;&nbsp;&nbsp;&nbsp;is the value or set of values to which you want to assign the cell or cells in reference.

 **Remarks**